altanpazarli/rss_annotation_tool_test/README.md

 - Expected: Get updates
 - Result: :white_check_mark:

-3. a user should be able to add comment in markdown format
+3. a user should be able to add a comment in markdown format
 - go to favorite feed
 - click first feed
-- add comment in markdown format
+- add a comment in markdown format
-- Expected: User sees comments in correct format
+- Expected: User sees comments in the correct format
 Results: :white_check_mark:

 4. a user should be able to see below data